JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 To explain and demonstrate how to build such a custom input, we shall build a switch input, which is essentially a fancy-looking checkbox that can be toggled on and off.

-Custom Shiny inputs very much resemble Shiny outputs though they consist of a single R function (e.g.: `selectInput`), which generates the HTML and attaches necessary dependencies.
+Custom Shiny\index{Shiny} inputs very much resemble Shiny\index{Shiny} outputs though they consist of a single R function (e.g.: `selectInput`), which generates the HTML and attaches necessary dependencies\index{dependency}.
 When run from the R console, such functions will reveal the HTML they generate.

 ```r
 shiny::textInput("theId", "The label")